 ‘Co-production‘, ‘participation’ and ‘involvement‘ all help ensure that those who use services play a role in their design.
 This can enhance delivery, acceptability and ultimately effectiveness.

-Research methodologies and outputs are similarly improved through the involvement of those who are otherwise usually only have the role of research ‘subjects’.
-Moreover it allows a re-balancing of the potential ‘them and us‘, power, dynamic within research.
+Research methodologies and outputs are similarly improved through the involvement of those who are otherwise usually research ‘subjects’, for example in tdeveloping topics , methods adn tools.
+Moreover, it allows a re-balancing of the potential ‘them and us‘, power, dynamic within research.

 Examples of my participation work include:

-- I recruited and trained a group of young people who had a long term health condition to collaborate with academics in the University of East London advisers.
-The young people shared their ideas on how health services could improve for other children and young poeple like them, based on their first-hand lived experience of that condition, to help improve local health services.
+- I recruited and trained a group of young people who had long term health conditions to collaborate and work as advisers to academics in the University of East London and the NHS.
+The young people shared their ideas on how health services could improve for other children and young poeple like them, based on their first-hand experiences.

 - I supported a group of young people to co-produce evaluation methods and tools to assess the impact of a new sex education programme created by the Sex Education Forum.
-This was also co-produced and aimed to promote awareness of sexual exploitation among vulnerable young people.
+This was also co-produced and aimed to promote awareness of gender stereotypes and sexual exploitation among young people.

 - I co-produced outcome indicators with the Childhood Bereavement Network practitioners, children and young people.